October 4, 2021 | Erin Bluvas, email@example.com

 Harmful algal blooms can be found in both fresh and marine water ecosystems and can rapidly grow out of control (i.e., bloom) in warm, nutrient-rich, slow-moving water.
 Due to climate change and human activities, the scope and frequency of these blooms are increasing worldwide.
 Fueled by rising global temperatures and abundant nutrients (e.g., fertilizer, sewer runoff), they can grow rapidly – appearing in a variety of colors (e.g., red, green, brown, blue) and often looking like paint or foam on the surface of the water.

-“Previous research has already shown that the toxins released from harmful algal blooms can directly affect the nervous system,” says Geoff Scott, principal investigator for OHHC2I and the chair of the Arnold School of Public Health’s Department of Environmental Health Sciences at UofSC.
+“Previous research has already shown that the toxins released from harmful algal blooms can directly affect the nervous system,” says Geoff Scott, principal investigator for OHHC2I and the chair of the Arnold School’s Department of Environmental Health Sciences at UofSC.
 “As a result of this latest groundbreaking study, we now know that consuming the toxin through drinking and recreational use of water can also affect the brain – it just does it through the digestive tract.”

 “Observations in the present study are timely, necessary and important to understand how cyanobacterial blooms elicit adverse health outcomes in local communities throughout the United States and around the world,” adds Bryan Brooks, Baylor University Distinguished Professor and lead researcher for OHHC2I’s Harmful Algal Bloom Project.
 “Unfortunately, microcystins and other toxins produced by harmful algal blooms are not routinely examined as part of recreational and drinking water surveillance efforts, yet the risks these contaminants of emerging concern present to people deserve our increased attention.”